dhannywi/Diagnosis_API/README.md

 dhannywi/diagnosis_app   1.0       2a42caa1289e   3 minutes ago   1.06GB
 ```
 * Now you are ready to use the REST API locally using `curl localhost:5000/<route>`
-* If you want to enable public access for your API, you will need to push the images to docker hub, then deploy the kubernetes cluster.
+* If you want to enable public access for your API, you will need to push the images to Docker Hub, then deploy the Kubernetes cluster.
     1. First, you will need to login `docker login`
     2. Then, push the two images by executing `docker push dhannywi/diagnosis_wrk:1.0` and `docker push dhannywi/diagnosis_app:1.0`
-    3. Check your docker hub page to see if the images are there.
+    3. Check your Docker Hub page to see if the images are there.
 If you encounter `denied: requested access to the resource is denied` error while pushing the images, follow the instructions [here](https://jhooq.com/requested-access-to-resource-is-denied/#2-step-1---lets-do-the-docker-logout-first)
 * When you are done using the API, take down the services by executing `docker-compose -f docker/docker-compose.yml down`

 ## Kubernetes Deployment
-To run this app on a Kubernetes cluster and eventually make the API publicly accessible, enter the following commands in the console from which you have Kubernetes access - Execute this commands inside the `Diagnosis_API/kubernetes/prod` folder. **Please follow order of execution**:
+To run this app on a Kubernetes cluster and eventually make the API publicly accessible, enter the following commands in the console from which you have Kubernetes access.
+Execute this commands inside the `Diagnosis_API/kubernetes/prod` folder. **Please follow order of execution**:
 * `kubectl apply -f dwi67-test-redis-service.yml`
 * `kubectl apply -f dwi67-test-pvc.yml`
-* `dwi67-test-redis-deployment.yml`
+* `kubectl apply -f dwi67-test-redis-deployment.yml`
 * `kubectl apply -f dwi67-test-flask-service.yml`
 * `kubectl apply -f dwi67-test-flask-deployment.yml`